sanbales/jupyter-logging-widget/README.md

 jupyter-logging-widget
 ======================

-A Jupyter widget for capturing and monitoring logs.
+A Jupyter widget for capturing and monitoring loggers.

 Installation
 ------------